jinyoung/food-delivery5/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

-- front
-- store
+- user-order-management
-- rider
+- rider-management
-- customer
+- store-management

 ## Run API Gateway (Spring Gateway)